Loaded (magazine): Relaunch online

-On 11 November 2015 Loaded relaunched online with new owners The Color Company.
+On 11 November 2015, Loaded relaunched online with new owners The Color Company.
 The Guardian's Mark Sweney wrote at the time of the online relaunch in November 2015 that Loaded had been given: "a new lease of life as a digital publication dropping the scantily-clad girls of its heyday in favour of classier content" intending to become a quality men's magazine.
 Actor Colin Farrell was among the initial interviewees.
 Continuing the last version of Loaded in the final eight print issues, editor Aaron Tinney was quoted as saying, "It is quality men's magazine content online.
 There is a female focus, but not of the sort of Page 3 type stuff."

+In May 2024, Danni Levy took over as new editor of the online magazine, and launched a 30th birthday limited edition print version featuring Elizabeth Hurley on the cover.